ckolluru/3D-MUSE-acquire/README.md

 Setting up the software
 ------------
-Install micromanager nightly build from 20230530 https://download.micro-manager.org/nightly/2.0/Windows/
+Install micromanager nightly build from 20230530
+https://download.micro-manager.org/nightly/2.0/Windows/

-Install Spinnaker SDK 2.7 from FLIR (needs an account on their website) https://www.flir.com/products/spinnaker-sdk/?vertical=machine+vision&segment=iis
+Install Spinnaker SDK 2.7 from FLIR (needs an account on their website)
+Select API Development (not Evaluation) during the install process
+https://www.flir.com/products/spinnaker-sdk/?vertical=machine+vision&segment=iis

 Choose the 20230530 from the list